-Here we are installing a composite decking product by Ecoscape, but the same technique will apply for standard timber decking too.
-The boards used in these videos are the Ecoscape UK Forma Composite board in Midnight.
-They measure W150mmxL2,900mm.
+Here, we are installing a composite decking product in Midnight by Ecoscape, but the same technique will apply for standard timber decking too.
+They measure W150mm x L2.9m.

 As well as your chosen decking boards, you will need:

 - Spirit levels

 - A circular saw

 - Weed control membrane

 Building the deck's framework